GenerateNU/dearly/docs/BACKEND.md

 > [!NOTE]
 > `request` method is async, so we will have to await it and wrap it with parentheses to enable chaining more methods

 In the examples, the request body should contain 2 fields: firstName, lastName.
-Returned response body should contain firstName, lastName, and id.
+Returned response body should contain 3 fields: firstName, lastName, and id.

 1. **POST and GET Workflow**